 More recently we had Nomx, a device that promised “the world’s most secure communications protocol” for email.
 Would you be surprised to know that once British researcher Scott Helme got his hands on it, Nomx didn’t do much more than tweak a few standard settings while actually adding security vulnerabilities in the process?

 These products come and go frequently and crowd-funding sites are one of the most popular places for them to appear.
 There is even a website dedicated to cataloging bogus security products on Kickstarter.
 Luckily they rarely meet their funding goals and disappear silently.

 Designing secure software is more difficult than just dropping in some standardized protocols and calling it a day.
 One of the most common security issues is implementation vulnerabilities.
 These are weaknesses in how a security protocol or encryption cipher is implemented in a specific piece of software, which can make even the best encryption useless.

 Heartbleed, the most well-known SSL/TLS vulnerability of all time, was an implementation vulnerability in OpenSSL.

 So, when you see an encrypted messaging app or other security software without anyone on staff who is a cryptographer or that has extensive experience with security engineering, be wary.
 Without real-world experience making secure software, there is a good chance they have made mistakes and don’t even know it.

 Case in point, Confide, a Google Ventures-backed secure messenger app had developed some buzz earlier this year after getting plugged by a number of journalists and government officials.
-When security researchers took a look they found it was a disaster, offering no protections at all.
+When security researchers took a look they found it was a disaster, offering no protection at all.

 Confide’s team page boasts of its entrepreneurial experience – which is great for building a business, but not for making a secure app.
 What isn’t mentioned?
 Any experience with security engineering or cryptography.